nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 6-Feb-2023

+This morning I realized there was a problem with a test for the latest java code challenge so I fixed the test, which uncovered another bug in the latest revision of the code.
+I spend some time redesinging the code (to avoid writing really long and tedious garbage code) and came up with a solution.
+Some key takeaways:

+- It is incredibly important to make sure "copy pasta" (copying code) does the right thing.
+- It is incredibly important to *update* the copy pasta code before running it, assuming it will do what is expected for where it now lives and runs.
+- Checking for null in Java is all to critical.
+- Using `if-then-else` can get really tedious.
+Options are to use `if-continue` or `switch() case:` to avoid crazy-nested decision trees.
+- Using Stacks to solve this sorting problem is not ideal.

+There are other data structures I will try to get a good sorting algorithm working for this code challenge.

+I also spent some time working on LBJS front-end.
+When a user is given a link to the gameboard by the presenter, the website should load the appropriate words and randomize them so the bingoboard is ready for the user to play.
+Lacking an appropriate gameboard ID in the URI link, the gameboard should still load a canned set of words.
+Last week I wrote a possible solution and included a 'then-able' Axios call, but I didn't quite implement it correctly.
+Key takeaways using Then-able Axios:

+- When the `.catch()` statement is hit, be sure to include any/all code that must be run following the error condition.
+- To avoid catching a simple situation (like an undefined input), implement an if-then or other conditional statement so the then-able statement is less likely to run code that would guarantee crash/fail/catch.
+- Using `console.log()` in React can be dangerous!
+Avoid using concatenations or template literals.
+Instead, just comma-separate text and values.

 ## Sunday 5-Feb-2023

 On Friday I attempted to impelment the code I created during a 45-minute code challenge and it became clear there were many issues.
 So today I retried the same code challenge and it moved along pretty well.
 I utilize a different data structure and traversing it was a bit easier.
 The 45-minute timer expired before I was able to walk through the code visually, but there was code on the board, and it had been stepped through using the design diagram I sketched up.
 What was lacking was stepping through the code using the example input collection values.